LuisOw/voice_command/readme.md

  Just use python to interpret it
 > python voice.py

- After that you'll have to chose the output formar either text ou voice and start speacking
+ After that you'll have to chose the output formar either text ou voice and start speaking